 Add module: Router (optional)

-By adding a Router module to our scenario, we will be able to use both the Instagram and LinkedIn modules in the same Make scenario.
+By adding a router to our scenario, we will be able to use both the Instagram and LinkedIn modules in the same Make scenario.
 However, you can skip this step if you're only going to post on one social media platform.

 Add module: Instagram for Business - Create a Reel Post

-Add the Instagram for Business module and select the Create a Reel Post event.
-First, connect your Instagram for Business account and select your page.
+Click the big + at the top.
+Add the Instagram for Business app with the Create a Reel Post action.
+First, connect your Instagram account and select your page.

 Add module: HTTP - Get a file